Ministry of Agriculture

 - Remove severely affected trees, and prune off dead or dying branches.

 - Avoid summer pruning, scoring or making heading cuts during wet weather, or if rain is forecast within the next few days.
-Avoid pruning in spring and fall when bacterial populations are highest.
+Avoid pruning in late spring and fall when bacterial populations are highest.
 Don't run overhead irrigation immediately after any orchard operation that wounds trees.

 - The risk of spreading bacterial canker on pruning tools appears to be quite low, based on research in Oregon.
 Researchers were unable to transmit the disease in summer or winter by cutting through active cankers.